Updated April 15, 2021

 - The travel restrictions are contained in legislation.

 As a club, we ask all paddlers to:

-- restrict group sizes to a maximum of 2 paddlers from 2 households
+- restrict group sizes to the maximum permitted (see above)

 - maintain strict 2m distancing from anyone who is not in your own household, on land, in Workshop 5 and on water

-- ensure that only 2 people enter Workshop 5 at any one time
+- ensure that only 2 people from 2 households enter Workshop 5 at any one time

 - wear face coverings when inside Workshop 5

 - sanitise all equipment after use and return to storage location

 - whoever uses a key to unlock club premises is the ONE PERSON for that visit who is responsible to clean and sanitise everything which that group touches (boats, paddles, locks etc).

 - all members using club premises must first sanitise their hands using the hand sanitiser provided (courtesy of Linlithgow Distillery), then sign in in the diary (log your name, date and time of paddling).
 You’ll find a supply of anti bacterial spray and a roll of paper towel to wipe down LKR boat decks, cockpits and paddle shafts.
 These materials are only to be used for club property, and should not be used for your own personal boats/equipment.
 User the hand sanitiser again at the end of the process.
 If supplies of hand sanitiser, anti bacterial spray or paper towels run out, please tell a tell a Committee Member so that we can replenish.

 - please dispose of any litter in the litter bins provided in Workshop 5 or beside the canal boats at Manse Road basin.
 We have been asked not use the LUCS wheely bins as LUCS are charged by WLC for emptying them.
 Many thanks for your help with this.